Assembly stations and end of line testing

 The project involved designing, building and installing 60+ Assembly Stations for a new Instrument Panel facility and 12 Assembly Stations for a new Console facility.
-These assemblies are used in the following Jaguar models X760 – XE, X260 – XF and X761 – F-Pace.
+These assemblies are used in the production of the following Jaguar models: X760 – XE, X260 – XF and X761 – F-Pace.

 The project was won by competitive tender, based upon the proposal Sorion submitted and the minimised risk of working with a company who has a proven track record.

-Sorion designed a solution that accesses the Target Launch Sequence (TLS) from the JLR portal and the exact specification of each Instrument Panel and Console which has been previously received and processed.
+Sorion designed a solution that accesses the Target Launch Sequence (TLS) from the JLR portal and retrieves the exact specification of each Instrument Panel and Console.
 Throughout the manufacturing process there is a transfer of data between this build control system and the customer’s SAP system.

 The build control system is used to ensure that sub-assemblies are prepared in advance and supplied to the production line in sequence.
 At the start of the facility a Launch Station provides the first set of instructions and an Order label.
-At subsequent stations the Order barcode is scanned and the Orion history database is checked to ensure that the previous station process has been completed successfully, providing a no-faults-forward capability.
+At subsequent stations the Order barcode is scanned and the Orion history database is checked to ensure that the previous station process has been completed successfully, providing a no faults forward capability.
 The operator is then presented with the list of required components and any instructions with written/ pictorial prompts.
-The instructions may include, scanning to ensure correct parts are selected and to record unique serial numbers, performing of fixings with data feed (DC tool) or manual feedback.
+The instructions may include barcode scanning to ensure correct parts are selected and to record unique serial numbers, performing of fixings with data feed (DC tool) or manual feedback.

 Through careful project planning and control we enabled our customer to meet their early build phases by staged installation and capability upgrades as information became available for process validation.